Skip to main content

 Pathway 4

-minimum 4 years of relevant employment required – Three years of relevant employment (can be outside the last 5-year period) in addition to at least one year of highly relevant employment within the last five years before applying.
+• at least four years of employment at an appropriate skill level that includes at least one year of highly relevant employment within the last five years before applying,

 Qualification & Employment Criteria